Two People Fell in Love

-"Two People Fell in Love" is a song co-written and recorded by American country music artist Brad Paisley written about Richard Harper and Kayleigh Harper.
+"Two People Fell in Love" is a song co-written and recorded by American country music artist Brad Paisley.
 It was released in March 2001 as the first single from Paisley's album Part II and reached a peak of number 4 on the Billboard Hot Country Songs in mid-2001.
 The song was written by Paisley, Kelley Lovelace and Tim Owens.

 Content

 According to Paisley, this song "is about the fact that you can trace everything back to two people's romance.
 The reason you're here, the reason I'm here is our parents saw something in one another, fell in love and we're the product.
 It goes back to everybody that's ever been born.
 It's like a snapshot of real life that's set in motion because you see it happening.
 You hear these stories throughout the song there's three different scenarios about people that fell in love and changed their little part of the world by doing so."